 * Q2 sales up 0.2 pct l-f-l vs est. 0.4 pct growth

-* Full year 2017 goals confirmed (Adds details from statement)
+* Full year 2017 goals confirmed (Adds CFO comments from call, shares, analyst)

-"As expected, the slow start of the year is the result of specific emerging markets headwinds and challenges in Europe and North America," said Chief Executive Emmanuel Faber.
+"As expected, the slow start of the year is the result of specific emerging markets headwinds and challenges in Europe and North America," Chief Executive Emmanuel Faber said.

-Second-quarter like-for-like sales, however, rose 0.2 percent - below analyst expectations for 0.4 percent growth.
+Second-quarter like-for-like sales rose 0.2 percent - below analyst expectations for 0.4 percent growth.

 This marked a slowdown from 0.7 percent growth in the first quarter and lagged the 3 percent growth at Unilever and 2.4 percent by Nestle in the second quarter.

-Its closely-watched 'Essential Dairy & Plant-based Noram' business, which now groups Danone and WhiteWave in north America, suffered a 2.9 percent decline in second quarter sales.
+Danone's 'Essential Dairy & Plant-based Noram' business, which now includes Danone's fresh dairy business as well as WhiteWave in north America, including WhiteWave's Horizon organic milk and Silk soy milk, had a 2.9 percent decline in second quarter sales.

-Danone attributed this fall to a challenging climate in the U.S. food and beverage industry, and the adverse effects of a delayed closing process for the WhiteWave deal.
+Danone said this reflected a challenging climate in the U.S. food and beverage industry plus other factors relating to the WhiteWave deal.

-The priority was to fix short-term operational issues around certain WhiteWave brands which did not perform that well during the quarter, Danone said.
+The priority was to fix short-term operational issues around certain WhiteWave brands which did not perform that strongly during the quarter, Danone said.

 Finance chief Cecile Cabanis said the Noram business should return to positive sales growth in the second half of the year.